Source Library

 External search rule

-FamilySearch, Geni, WikiTree, Ancestry, newspaper sites, and local archives should be treated as source leads.
-Thomas Planet should store the citation, URL, date range, place, and proof label before presenting a claim.
+FamilySearch, Geni, WikiTree, Ancestry, newspaper sites, and local archives are source leads.
+Thomas Planet stores the citation, URL, date range, place, and proof label before presenting a claim.